-Japan to lend Tunisia $480 million
+Japan has agreed to lend Tunisia 750 million dinars ($480 million) to

 The money, which will be split into two loans, will be allocated to finance infrastructure and energy projects in Tunisia, which is struggling to revive its economy.